What is a Cerebrospinal Fluid (CSF) Analysis?

 A spinal tap poses a very minimal danger.
 When the needle is inserted, individuals may feel a pinch or pressure.
 After the test, individuals may have soreness or tenderness in the back where the needle was put.

-A CSF analysis of the sample may include a number of different tests.
-As a result, the measurements on the test results will vary based on which tests are performed.
+A CSF analysis of the sample may include several different tests.
+As a result, the measurements in the test results will vary depending on which tests are performed.
 The physician can explain the significance of the results.

 Some infections, such as bacterial meningitis, are life-threatening.
 If the healthcare provider suspects individuals have bacterial meningitis or another dangerous infection, patients may need to begin treatment before receiving a definite diagnosis.